-ICF International supported the U.S. Environmental Protection Agency (EPA) in the development of this Synthesis and Assessment Product (SAP) for the U.S. Climate Change Science Program (CCSP).
-SAP 4.4 provides an authoritative, national-scale assessment of the current state of knowledge regarding climate change impacts and adaptation options for climate sensitive ecosystems.
-SAP 4.4 has two primary goals:
+ICF International provided extensive research, logistical, and editorial support for the development of this Synthesis and Assessment Product (SAP) for the U.S. Climate Change Science Program (CCSP).
+SAP 4.4 provided an authoritative, national-scale assessment of the current state of knowledge regarding climate change impacts and adaptation options for climate sensitive ecosystems.
+SAP 4.4 had two primary goals:

 - To review available information about known or potential adaptation options for responding to climate variability and change